Frequently Asked Questions

-Our office is in its 35th year of business!
+Our office has over 35 years of experience!
 Lynn Appelman received his life insurance license in 1983 and started his business by selling life insurance and annuities.
 He received his first securities license in 1984.
 Lynn is a Certified Financial Planner™, Chartered Financial Consultant®, and an Investment Advisor Representative.
 Lynn’s daughter, Alissa Conklin, has been working at Appelman Financial since 1999.
 She is currently a Chartered Financial Consultant®, Registered ParaplannerSM, Registered Tax Return Preparer, and an Investment Advisor Representative.

 How many clients do you have?

 We currently have over 500 clients that we service through our office.
 We are always growing and evolving, and we are pleased to announce that we are still accepting new clients.